Safety Tips: Lacrosse

 Safe Lacrosse Practice

-Be sure that the team your child plays on has a coach who emphasizes safe, fair play at practices and games.
+The team should have a coach who emphasizes safe, fair play at practices and games.
 To prevent injuries during practice, players should:

 - Get a sports physical before starting any new sport.